-Two keys on the keypad enable you send On and Off commands to HA units.
-How an HA unit reacts to the On command is determined by the installer in programming.
+Two keys on the keypad enable you to send On and Off commands to HA units, activate and deactivate the PGM output.
+How an HA unit reacts to the On command is determined by the installer inprogramming.

 The HA unit can be programmed to switch on until the Off command is received or automatically switch itself off after a pre-programmed amount of time.